Dhruv-Raghu/GenAI/README.md

 - [x] Streamlit (for the web app)

 ## 1. Text Generation
-Learn how to use Amazon Bedrock to generate responses to basic prompts.
+Learn how to use Amazon Bedrock to generate responses to basic prompts by creating a bot that takes user input and translates it to another language.
 ### Learning Outcomes
 - Use boto3 to create the bedrock client.
 - Configure the model and its paramters.
 - Use langchain_aws to invoke responses.
-- Create a bot that can translate user text from english to French, Spanish or Italian.
 - Create a working GUI for the translator using Streamlit.

 ## 2. Knowledge Bases and RAG